Sunday, July 31, 2016

 PowerDOS

 TOS?
-No, DOS?
+No, DOS.

 I was recently reading through Atari ST Review #32 and I came upon an interesting tidbit for a public domain tool called PowerDOS.
 I had never heard of this but it sounded interesting and potentially very useful.

-The slowest part of any computer is the hard drive and, whilst this might not matter quite as much for Ultrasatan, there is still a benefit to be had: PowerDOS is for GEMDOS what NVDI/QuickST/Warp9 are for the VDI components of TOS.
-That means all those inefficient bits 'n bobs that go together to make up the disk operating system are replaced by "newer" routines that improve system performance (TOS) and also add a few new features within a multitasking environment.
+The slowest part of any computer is the hard drive and, whilst this might not matter as much for Ultrasatan, there is still a benefit to be had: PowerDOS is for GEMDOS what NVDI/QuickST/Warp9 are for the VDI components of TOS.
+That means all those inefficient bits 'n bobs that go together to make up the disk operating system are replaced by "newer" routines that improve system performance (TOS) and add a few features within a multitasking environment.

 Installation is as simple as copying the program into your AUTO folder and rebooting.
 I'm using TOS 2.06 and had the obvious problem with NVDI but everything else appears to work fine.
 The speed improvements are most welcome for example, try loading up CAB or JAM (with all their plugins enabled).
-Sweet!!

-I do love tinkering with my Atari ST and utilities like PowerDOS are amazing.
-The incompatibility with NVDI is worrying but I do wonder if a middle-ground can be forged by using QuickST or maybe Warp9?
+I love tinkering with my Atari ST and utilities like PowerDOS are amazing.
+The incompatibility with NVDI is worrying but I wonder if a middle-ground can be forged by using QuickST or Warp9?
 Whaddya think?
 Give it a try and see how you get on, let me know in the comments below.
 Download is available from Atari-Forum (with credit to Mark_G & bj)

 Friday, July 01, 2016